waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: The `box-sizing` property in CSS is well known and I have seen it a lot previously.
 Yet, I missed setting it to the value `border-box` for all elements to avoid increasing width when adding padding.
 This caused weird behavior since I was using the same width and height as the example I was copying but they didn't look the same.
 That was because of the extra padding :smile:.

 **Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 3](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/24d45f68cc47fded7bbf260cc7b86b699590a94b)

+---

+### Day 4: June 3, 2020

+**Today's Progress**: Started with challenge 2 of the 30DayOfCSS challenge.

+**Thoughts**: Although this challenge is again about designing cards, it contains a challenging concern for me which is positioning images at the topmost or bottomost edge.
+I am struggling to get images not exceed their specified height while making sure everything is responsive.
+Guess I will have to work on that tomorrow.

+**Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 4](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/020ec8dfdc29bb7b9379b8bf26754f12b87522cc)